 You can’t make assumptions about habits.
-I alluded to this earlier about LinkedIn.
 While your customers may be using the platform, that network is designed for B2B marketing, not B2C ecommerce shops.

 Once you figure out what platforms are the best places to distribute content for your previously identified target audience, now you can start to create content.

 If you start building the content before you go through the first two steps, it’s a big mistake.
 You might be wasting your time creating content that people won’t end up seeing or using.